SuperNova76/TopCPToolKit/docs/tutorials/write_config.md

 You'll find quite a lot of branches, with scalar or vector content.
 Notice for instance the branches associated to electrons, prefixed with `el_`: these are vectors (of length the number of electrons in the event) of e.g. $\eta$ (`el_eta`), $\phi$ (`el_phi`), charge (`el_charge`).
 There is also a branch for the electron $p_\mathrm{T}$, with a different naming convention: `el_pt_NOSYS`.
-This is a quantity that is affected by the EGamma calibration, If you run with systematis enabled, you'll see that we still get only a single version of e.g. `el_eta`, `el_phi` and `el_charge`, but different values of `el_pt_%SYS%`.
+This is a quantity that is affected by the EGamma calibration: if you run with systematis enabled, you'll see that we still get only a single version of e.g. `el_eta`, `el_phi` and `el_charge`, but different values of `el_pt_%SYS%`.

 Here are a few more easy exercises to keep you engaged :wink: